The Kanektok River Orientatation Letter

-Please take some time to read this Orientation as it is designed to give you a better understanding about your up coming trip to our Upper Base Camp in the Togiak National Wildlife Refuge (TNWR).
-We recommend that you keep this letter and reread it just prior to your trip.
-Dave Duncan and Sons has been operating within the TNWR since before it was established in 1982.
+Please take some time to read this orientation as it is designed to give you a better understanding about your up coming trip to our Upper Base Camp in the Togiak National Wildlife Refuge (TNWR).
+We have been operating within the TNWR since before it was established in 1982.
 The TNWR is an extremely unique area that provides some of the best fishing and wilderness opportunities available today.
-We should all feel privileged to experience an area that is as unique and unchanged as the TNWR is.
+We should all feel privileged to experience an area that is as unique and unchanged as the TNWR.

 The public use objectives of the TNWR: